cmu-delphi/covidcast-indicators/facebook/README.md

 the pipeline must do the following:

 1. Download the latest survey from Qualtrics and place it in a CSV.
-This is done by a Python script using the Qualtrics API (not yet in this repository).
+This is done by the `delphi_facebook` Python package using the Qualtrics API, managed by the `$(TODAY)` target of the Makefile.
+Successfully building this target requires a Qualtrics API token with access rights to the surveys through Qualtrics.
 2. Read the survey data.
 This package extracts a unique token from each survey response and saves these to an output file; the automation script driving this package uses SFTP to send this file to Facebook.
 3. Download the latest survey weights computed by Facebook for the tokens we provide.
 Facebook usually provides survey weights within one day, so our pipeline can produce weighted estimates a day after unweighted estimates.
-The download is managed by the same automation script, not this package.
+The download is managed by the `weights` target of the Makefile.
 4. Aggregate the data and produce survey estimates.
 5. Write the survey estimates to covidalert CSV files: one per day per signal type and geographic region type.
 (For example, there will be one CSV